 FILM REVIEW | The Huntsman: Winter’s War (2016)

-Renner already establishes himself as leading man material in various action pictures and again he proves he has good screen charisma.
+Renner establishes himself as leading man material in various action pictures, and again he proves he has good screen charisma.
 It’s also nice to see Gemma (Lost in Austen) in something again.
-In some sense this movie is a bit macabre with some “dark magic” elements and I have to confess that was part of its attraction.
+In some sense this movie is a bit macabre with “dark magic” elements, which is part of its attraction.

 The film never fully loses itself to the dark elements; evil is the sorceress who hunts the innocent which is counteracted by the good of the heroes missions.
 To help sell this, we learn that not all who have magic use it wickedly.
 What this does is throw in some lighthearted humor (in fact I would argue that Red Riding Hood is gloomier).
 Filmmakers also put together a fantastic full-on atmospheric film.
 From the creepy forest to the villages and “cool” weaponry, the movie sparkles not just by its characters, but also the settings.
 Another incentive is that the story contains itself to a mere 80-some minutes which is nice since it never seems to suffer from pacing issues.
 The final scene does tease the possibility of a sequel however I’m won’t hold my breath.